Dril: Biography

-Before the Twitter account, dril was a poster at the Something Awful forums under the name "gigantic drill".
-According to former Something Awful admin David Thorpe, dril was "just a guy who was posting funny stuff on there", but never one of the site's featured front page writers.
-Dril posted his first Tweet—the single word "no"—on September 15, 2008.
+Dochney was an avid Internet user from early childhood.
+By the 2000s, he was posting at the Something Awful forums under the name "gigantic drill".
+He spent most of his time posting artwork to the site's "Fuck You and Die" (FYAD) forum.
+According to David Thorpe, a former Something Awful admin, gigantic drill was known as "just a guy who was posting funny stuff on there", but never one of the site's featured front page writers.
+Dril joined Twitter about two years after its launch, adopting the handle "@dril" because the correctly spelled "@drill" had already been taken.
+Dril sent his first tweet, the single word "no", on September 15, 2008.